-To sub-divide the TAF valid period, forecasters are encouraged to use FM groups (see Section 1.2.9.1) instead of BECMG, TEMPO, and PROB to the extent possible.
+To sub-divide the TAF valid period, forecasters should use FM groups (see Section 1.2.9.1) instead of TEMPO and PROB to the extent possible.
 The FM group is a more definitive and precise forecast, and therefore more useful to the customer.
-BECMG, TEMPO, and PROB groups should be used sparingly in NWS TAFs.
+TEMPO and PROB groups should be used sparingly in NWS TAFs.